a280558071/ryanwangzf.github.io/_pages/about.md

 I appreciate researches with reproducibility, and interpretability in mathematics, rather than those striving for incremental performance with massive implementation tricks.
 I have been studying in data subsampling, in order to quantitatively measure data's *quality* and improve the machine learning model's robustness and performance with selected sub samples.
 Currently, my interests lie on three points:

 - **Counterfactual learning**.
-In practical recommender system, the actual labeled user-item pairs are very sparse, compared with all possible combinations.
-I am working on novel counterfactual learning regime for debiasing policy to improve policy fairness and global utility for all users.
+Learning from sparse and selective labeled user-item pairs to estimate true interests of users.
+I am working on new counterfactual learning regime for debiasing policy to improve policy fairness and global utility for all users.
 - **Semi-supervised learning**.
 Using limited labeled data to do pseudo label imputation, and doing label calibration by influence subsampling methods.
 - **Graph neural network**.
 Leveraging GNN to learn representations from knowledge graph, for better information retrieval system.